 Unicorns like BitMEX, GoGoVan, and Klook have created the startup culture in Hong Kong.
-Moreover, upcoming startups like Welab, Accompany, and Pymetrics are set to expand rapidly in the next couple of years.
+Moreover, startups like Welab, Accompany, and Pymetrics are set to expand rapidly in the next couple of years.
 These developments will all lead to a rapid demand for software engineers in Hong Kong.

 Hong Kong has traditionally been known as the hub for banking and finance.
 As the traditional banking industry started moving towards a digital paradigm, the demand for software engineers increased drastically.
 Even today, the investment and retail banking, finance, and insurance sectors hire many software developers.
 Banks like UBS, Morgan McKinley and Deutsche all have big IT departments in Hong Kong.

 Starting salaries for software engineers are in the range of HK$15000 to HK$18000 a month.
 For instance, Hong Kong-based logistics unicorn GoGoVan pays their entry-level software engineers HK$18000 per month while web development company Oursky pays HK$17000 per month.
 As skills and experience increase, salaries can go up to even HK$45000- HK$50000 per month.
 GoGoVan pays HK$47000 per month to a principal software engineer.